 Reducing energy use is easier than you may think.
 Living in smaller houses closer to work and using public transportation are lifestyle choices that can help.
 But households can save as much as 15% a year on heating and cooling bills by simply turning the thermostat back 10–15 degrees for eight hours a day (such as overnight) and switching off those lights, according to the U.S. Department of Energy.
 Be sure to take advantage of of your smart thermostat and have it set to change temperatures accordingly for you.

-Although your own energy saving adjustments may seem inconsequential, small steps become great leaps when multiplied by millions of others just like you.
-Try switching up some of your habits with these easy tips from Green Mountain Energy.
+Although your own energy-saving adjustments may seem inconsequential, small steps become great leaps when multiplied by millions of others just like you.

 - Invest in a smart thermostat to help with efficiency.

-- Seal gaps in windows, doors and air ducts.
+- Seal gaps in windows, doors and air ducts from drafts.

 - Switch to energy-efficient LED lighting.

 - Ditch the dryer and hang-dry clothing and towels.

 - Unplug infrequently used electronics, monitors and machines.

 - Set your computers and tv screens to sleep after unuse!